Canada: Stop Supporting the Slaughter of Cats & Dogs!

 Tell the Canadian government to stop importing products containing cat and dog fur.

-The World Trade Organization allows trade exclusions to promote animal welfare.
-That means that Canada can easily and without repercussion ban the importation of these items.
+The World Trade Organization allows trade exclusions to promote animal welfare4.
+That means that Canada can easily and without repercussion ban the importation of dog and cat fur.
 Instead, with no ban and no legislation requiring the content of fur garments to be disclosed on the label, they prefer to allow Canadian consumers to unknowingly purchase imported products made from the skins of cats and dogs.

-Canadian opinion and opinion worldwide are in agreement that the trade in dog and cat fur is unconscionable.
+Canadian opinion and opinion worldwide are in agreement that the trade in dog and cat fur is unconscionable5.
 The Canadian Government must be sent a strong message.
 Tell them to stop allowing imported cat and dog fur into Canada in an inane defense of an unprofitable and dying sealing industry.
-Tell them to ban the sale of these horrifying products today.
+Tell them to ban the sale of these horrifying products.